Agile sprint capacity planning

 Sprint capacity planning

-All too often agile teams over commit to the amount of work they can do in a sprint.
-Often the reason is they forget to account for time off and the other things they have to do like meetings and other project work.
-Which all reduces the amount of time they have to work on sprints.
+All too often agile teams over-commit to the amount of work they can do in a sprint.
+They neglect to account for things like time off, meetings and other project work which reduces the amount of time they have available to work on the sprint.

-Sprint capacity planning is a technique to help teams understand how much work they can accomplish in a forthcoming sprint.
+Enter sprint capacity planning – a technique that helps teams understand how much work they can accomplish in a forthcoming sprint.

 A nice analogy is filling a glass.
 Your glass has a fixed capacity.
 You add water until it is full.
-In sprint capacity planning, replace the capacity of the glass for the capacity of your team over the duration of the sprint.
+In sprint capacity planning, replace the capacity of the glass for the capacity of your team throughout the sprint.
 And the liquid you are adding are the things you want to work on.
 Simply add work to the sprint until it is full.

 How to do agile sprint capacity planning